acmucsd/hide-and-seek-ai/README.md

 ```

 This will run the liveViewer shown earlier in your terminal at a speed of 0.2 seconds per frame (5 FPS)

+## Rules

+1. We Treat each other with respect.
+ACM is an all inclusive community.
+We accept and welcome people of all backgrounds and skill levels.
+Harassment, hate speech, and verbal abuse are STRICTLY prohibited and will result in an immediate ban from the competition.

+2. Any hacks, while encouraged to be sought out, **must not actually be performed**.
+We ask that you demonstrate it is possible, but to not actually perform said hack and you send the demonstration and code to us at ai@acmucsd.org.
+Moreover, you may not submit bots that perform the hack on the competition, we do not condone malicious activity.
+This includes but is not limited to, shutting down our servers, removing our files, reading other competitor's code etc.

+3. You are not allowed to open source your bot code until the conclusion of the competition as will be stated in this document and the website ai.acmucsd.com.
+You may talk about it with other competitors but we ask for the integrity of the competition that you don't share it.

+4. Have fun!